mfinelli/recueil/DESIGN.md

   Korean: languages Postgres has no snowball stemmer for at all, since they need segmentation rather than stemming), or the mapped candidate doesn't actually exist on this Postgres instance.
-- **The dashboard (not yet built) can let a user correct a capture's detected language after the fact**, choosing from whatever configs this Postgres instance actually has, or "other" (mapping to `simple`) — a plain `UPDATE captures SET language = ...`, which Postgres automatically recomputes `reader_text_tsv` (and its GIN index) for as part of that same statement, the same way it already does whenever `reader_text` itself changes (e.g. re-extraction, §6a).
+- **The dashboard lets a user correct a capture's detected language after the fact** (`PatchCaptureLanguage`, Phase 6), choosing from whatever configs this Postgres instance actually has, or "Other" (mapping to `simple`; relabeled from the raw config name in Phase 14 — "simple" isn't a real language, and showing Postgres's own internal name for "no stemming" as if it were one just reads as a stray option nobody explained) — a plain `UPDATE captures SET language = ...`, which Postgres automatically recomputes `reader_text_tsv` (and its GIN index) for as part of that same statement, the same way it already does whenever `reader_text` itself changes (e.g. re-extraction, §6a).
 No manual reindex, no extra synchronization code needed.
+  Every other option's own label is translated into the dashboard's current locale (Phase 14, `lib/languageNames.ts`) rather than shown as Postgres's raw config name — the opposite direction from Settings' language picker (which shows each option self-named, since there you're choosing your own language and need to recognize it among others; here you're already reading the dashboard in your language and labeling someone else's content, so the labels themselves should match).

 ```sql
 CREATE TABLE tags (